OktaEdu/es-delivery-platform/lab-guide/module5.md

 ### ✅ Checkpoint

 At this point, you explored popular UI customizations in the Sign-In Widget.
-In the next practice lab, you will learn to control and pause the Sign-In widget redirection after a successful login.
-Knowing how to control the Sign-In widget redirection can help you with routing users to any app after a successful authentication, as well as with extracting basic user information -- such as the user login and name -- during the authentication.
+In the next practice lab, you will learn to control and pause redirection from the SIW after a successful login.
+This will allow you to route users to any application after a successful authentication.
+It will also allow you to extract basic user information (e.g., user login and name) upon authentication.

 ## Lab 5-4: Sign-in to App using the OpenID Connect Initiate SSO URL